 What’s your typical A1c?

 It’s been under 6% since 2005.
 That’s when I started to test more, eat fewer carbs, reduce processed food, exercise more, and it’s when I quit the pump, which I had for 7 years.
-I liked the pump, it’s just not the best option for me right now, personally.
-I’m quite “trigger happy” with that thing.
+I liked aspects of the pump, it’s just not the best option for me, personally, in particular, because of pump failures.
+Those can be so dangerous at night and I won’t risk it.
+I’m quite “trigger happy” with that thing, too and needed to remove myself from a habit of giving insulin too quickly to cover unnecessary snacks.
 Kudos to you if you have one and manage your sugars well with it.

 How can you help others with health coaching/diabetes coaching?